posthtml/posthtml-components/readme.md

 ## Migration

 If you are migrating from `posthtml-extend` and/or `posthtml-modules` then you can continue to keep them until you migrate all of your components.
-For continue to use current code without changing it, at the moment it's not yet fully supported, but it maybe come in near future.
+For continue to use current code with this plugin without changing it, at the moment it's not yet fully supported, but it maybe comes in near future.
+This because the new version has different logic to handle slots and locals, as well the yield content.

 ## Contributing